yhx-12243/underground-scraper/README.md

 #### Usage

+First, you should collect channels/groups as many as possible.
+Run
 ```sh
 ./telegram ping <channels, both id and username accepted>
 ```
+to add the credentials of the channels to the database.

+---

 ```sh
 ./telegram content
 ```
+This command is aim to collecting (and updating) the content in corresponding channels, it is also worked as a updating mode, just like [this](#update-mode).

+---

 ```sh
 ./telegram extract
 ```
+This command is aim to extract in scraped content to extract more Telegram links and do a cycle to further scraping.